 |17.||Pentax K-3||Y||mono / mono||Y||Y||mini||3.0||-||-||-|

 It is notable that the X-T200 has a headphone jack, which is not present on the K-S2 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

-Both the X-T200 and the K-S2 are recent models that are part of the current product line-up.
-The K-S2 replaced the earlier Pentax K-S1, while the X-T200 followed on from the Fujifilm X-T100.
+The X-T200 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the K-S2 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the K-S2 from Pentax.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Pentax websites.